-Pleached trees are created by training trees by tying in and interlacing flexible young shoots along a supporting framework; creating a slim canopy.
+Pleached trees are created by training trees to a square frame, tying in and interlacing flexible young shoots along a supporting framework; creating a slim canopy.
 Espalier trees is the term used for pleached fruit trees, designed so that sun can shine on the fruit.
 These trees can be extremely effective for improving privacy in gardens, without reducing the living space in the garden.

 We can supply a number of these trees with clear stems of between 1.5m to 2m high and on a square frame size of 1.5m by 1.5m or 1.8m x 1.8m.

 Please see the suggestions below, which make attractive pleached or espalier trees.

 Acer campestre is a medium-sized deciduous tree, available here on a pleached frame.
 The leaves of this native field maple turn golden yellow in the autumn.
 Flowers small, green, forming typical winged maple fruits.

 2.Carpinus betulus / Hornbeam